-All children up to 135cm (4'5") in height, or 12 years of age, whichever is reached first must use a child car seat or booster seat suitable for their age and weight.
+Children, aged up to 3 years of age, must wear an appropriate child restraint suitable for their age and weight.
+Children from 3 years of age and up to 135cm (4'5") in height, or 12 years of age, whichever is reached first must use a child car seat or booster seat suitable for their age.